Download our Electronic Press Kit to access and learn more about our upcoming season programming, repertoire, media, and more:

 Biography

-Prizewinners at the 2023 Melbourne International Chamber Music Competition and 2023 Osaka International Chamber Music Competition, the Terra String Quartet is a vibrant young international ensemble based in New York City.
+Recent prizewinners at the 2025 Wigmore Hall Quartet Competition in London, the Terra String Quartet is a vibrant young international ensemble based in New York City.
 They are composed of graduates of The Juilliard School, The New England Conservatory, Harvard University, and the Curtis Institute of Music.
-Praised for their “remarkable maturity and musicality” and “superb ensemble playing” (Hyde Park Herald, Chicago), these four musicians hail from across the globe and, through their unique individuality as artists, are committed to infusing the string quartet with equal parts passion, spontaneity, and humor.
+Known for their sincere storytelling, commitment to artistic excellence, and versatile approach to repertoire, TSQ strives to foster conversation and genuine human connection through their performances and pedagogy.

 What People Are Saying